laduplessis/Treponema_pallidum_in_early_modern_Europe/README.md

 - **Dataset D:** Remove genomes problematic for clock-dating due to unique SNPs: `KM14-7,NIC2,Nichols,94A,94B` _(28 genomes)_
 - **Dataset E:** Remove genomes problematic for clock-dating due to underrepresentation: `KKM14-7,NIC2,Nichols,94A,94B,BosniaA` _(27 genomes)_
 - **Dataset F:** Remove genomes that could also be problematic for clock-dating due to passaging: `KKM14-7,NIC2,Nichols,94A,94B,BosniaA,Fribourg` _(26 genomes)_

+Only results for dataset D are provided in the manuscript.

 ### Create alignments